YananZhao0630/YananZhao0630.github.io/_pages/about.md

 News
 =====
+* Sep.
+2025: 	One paper is accepted by APSIPA 2025, Singapore.
 * Aug.
 2025: Received an invitation letter from the University of Oxford for a research visit, with thanks to [Prof. Xiaowen Dong](https://web.media.mit.edu/~xdong/).
 * July 2025: One paper is accepted by ECAI 2025.
 * June 2025: One paper is accepted by TSIPN.